 HIIT is all the hype lately.
-According to a survey conducted by The American College of Sports Medicine, it’s one of the two top fitness trends for 2014 (the other being bodyweight training).
+According to a survey conducted by The American College of Sports Medicine, it holds steady among the top fitness trends for 2017 (along with wearable tech and bodyweight training).
 So what’s this type of training all about?
 What is it with HIIT?

 RELATED: 3 Quick HIIT Workouts for Beginners

 Not totally convinced?
-Here are a few other benefits from HIIT.
+Here are a few other benefits of HIIT.

 1. Increases Your Metabolism

 Combing high intensity with interval training results in EPOC, which speeds your metabolic rate and “translates into a metabolism boost for up to 48 hours after a complete HIIT routine,” says Salvador.
 This means you’ll still be burning fat even after you’ve left the gym.